 Directed by: Richard Donner

-#20 on The Best Ben Stiller Moviessee more on Tower Heist
+#89 on The Best Fantasy Moviessee more on Superman

-How's this for a statistic: Four actors who appeared in "Poltergeist" films died within 6 years of the first movie's release.
+How's this for a statistic: Four actors who appeared in Poltergeist films died within six years of the first movie's release.
 They include:

-But most infamous and wrenching was the loss of young Heather O'Rourke, who starred as Carol Anne Freeling in all three "Poltergeist" films.
-In early 1987, O'Rourke was misdiagnosed with Crohn's Disease.
-During the course of being treated for this disease she did not have, O'Rourke became more ill and eventually suffered cardiac arrest.
-Her family filed a wrongful death lawsuit against Kaiser Permanente Hospital, which had treated her for Crohn's rather than the actual condition - a bowel obstruction - that in part led to her death.
-The case was eventually settled out of court.
+Heather O'Rourke, who starred as Carol Anne Freeling in all three Poltergeist films, died in 1988 at age 12 after being misdiagnosed with Crohn's Disease.
+During the course of being treated for a disease she didn't have, O'Rourke became ill and suffered cardiac arrest.
+Her family filed a wrongful death lawsuit against Kaiser Permanente Hospital, which treated her for Crohn's rather than the actual condition - a bowel obstruction - that in part led to her death.
+The case was settled out of court.

 Actors: Craig T. Nelson, JoBeth Williams, Heather O'Rourke, Zelda Rubinstein Beatrice Straight, + more